forjagames/fg-api/docs/website/docs/billingx/billing.md

 ## FAQ

 ### How do we calculate daily consumption?

+> _**Disclaimer**: The calculation method described in this document, specifically regarding daily consumption, is provided for informational purposes and may be subject to updates or changes.
+While we strive for accuracy, the information presented here may not be 100% precise or reflect the current calculation methods.
+We recommend consulting the billing page or reaching out to our support team for the latest and most accurate information regarding cost calculations._

-For the calculation to be independent of the number of days in the month, we use the following formula:
+To ensure the calculation remains independent of the number of days in the month, we employ the following formula:

 ```
-Precise daily cost (PDC) = (Total monthly cost of all projects) * 12 / 365
+Precise Daily Cost (PDC) = (Total Monthly Cost of all Projects) * 12 / 365
 ```

-Then, we get a number with a lot of decimals.
+This yields a decimal-rich result.

-To round up the value, we use this last formula:
+To round the value, we utilize the following formula:

 ```
-Final daily cost (FDC) = Round(PDC * (10 ^ 8)) / (10 ^ 8)
+Final Daily Cost (FDC) = Round(PDC * (10 ^ 8)) / (10 ^ 8)
 ```

-For example, if the monthly cost of all your projects is 2.5 dollars:
+For example, if the monthly cost of all your projects is $2.5:

 ```
 PDC = 2.5 * 12 / 365 = 0.08219178082191780821917808219178
-FDC = Round(PDC * 10 ^ 8) / (10 ^ 8) = 8219178 / (10 ^ 8) = 0.08219178
+FDC = Round(PDC * (10 ^ 8)) / (10 ^ 8) = 8219178 / (10 ^ 8) = 0.08219178

-Final daily cost = 0.08219178
+Final Daily Cost = 0.08219178
 ```

-At the end of the month, the monthly cost of each project is obtained by adding the consumption measured on each day.
-Then each project's total is rounded to two decimal places, and added, to determine the total cost of the invoice.
+At the end of the month, the monthly cost of each project is determined by summing the consumption measured on each day.
+Then, the total for each project is rounded to two decimal places, and added, to determine the total invoice cost.